 But with rust-red colored sand contrasted by a brilliant blue sea and a reputation as a clothing-optional beach, the views are certainly worth the hike!
 (We didn’t see any naked people, but don’t say you weren’t warned.)

 Red Sand Beach Location

 How to get to Red Sand Beach (Kaihalulu Beach)

 Multi-colored Maui beaches are nothing new in Hawaii, but red sand beaches are extraordinary.

 Hidden below a crimson cliff, this unusual beach may not be the easiest to access, but one thing is certain: get there now before it becomes overrun by tourists!

 Luckily, you won’t struggle to find the trail like we did.
 Just follow our directions to one of the best beaches in Maui and read our tips for planning your day trip.
 Have fun!

 Red Sand Beach can be found at the end of a two-hour windy road to Hana in Maui, Hawaii.
-As with the best Maui attractions, there are no signs to guide you; you just have to know where to look.
+As with the best attractions in Maui, there are no signs to guide you; you just have to know where to look.